ytiurin/html5tooltipsjs/README.md

 ###How it works

-html5tooltips.js can be described as an isolated layer upon the web document and starts after the page is loaded.
+html5tooltips.js can be described as an isolated layer that covers the website pages.
+It contains a number of hidden text boxes, that shows only when user need some hints or explanation.
+You could find those kind of tooltips when using popular cloud services like Google Mail or Github.
+It's very intuitive and in most cases you won't realize it's there, until you pay attention.
+Those small helpers actually do a great job on keeping users confident in your website environment.

+###Installation

 Putting tooltips to your website is quite easy.
 You just need to tie а tooltip text to exact UI element.
 You can do this by using CSS selectors or by simply adding data-* attribute to an element HTML representation.

 ```javascript
 html5tooltips({